UnifierHQ/unifier/SECURITY.md

 perfect, and there may be vulnerabilities in our code that may impact the safety of hosters and users every now and then.

+## What counts as a vulnerability?
+Here are examples of what you **should** report to us as security
+vulnerabilities:
+- A bug in the code that allows third parties to get access to moderator permissions
+- A bug in the code that allows third parties to execute malicious code on your system
+- etc.

+And examples of what you **shouldn't** report to us:
+- Lack of protection against certain server raid types (this is better off as a **feature suggestion**)
+- Lack of certain moderation tools (this is better off as a **feature suggestion**)
+- Unprofessional moderation on Unifier instances (sort this out with your instance's admins)
+- etc.

 ## Supported Versions
 Currently, only the v1.1.x series receives security updates.
 Preceding versions have been discontinued and will not be updated any further.